Sum of Squares: A Comprehensive Statistical Measure

 Where:

-This formula calculates how much each data point deviates from the mean, squares those deviations, and then sums them up.
+This formula calculates how much each data point deviates from the mean, squares those deviations, and sums them up.

 Why Does It Matter for Traders?